Fully quantum fluctuation theorems: Energy translation invariance

 where the second inequality is due to the diagonal Crooks relation in (\ref{diagonalCrooksRel}).
 Here $\sum_w$ means that we sum over the set of possible energy changes, which for this particular model is $s\mathbb{Z}$.

-Since we have re-derived the classical Crooks relation we more or less automatically also obtain the classical Jarzynski equality $\langle e^{-\beta W}\rangle = Z(H^f)/Z(H^i)$ \cite{Jarzynski97}.
-This can be obtained via the `standard' derivation $\sum_{w}e^{-\beta w}Z(H^i)P_{+}(w) = \sum_{w}Z(H^f)P_{-}(-w) = Z(H^f)$, where the second equality is due to the Crooks relation (\ref{odsodsod}).
-One can alternatively use the fact that $\mathcal{R}_{+}(\hat{1}_E) = \hat{1}_E$ (from Lemma \ref{FpmRpmUnital}) and use the quantum Jarzynski equality (\ref{eq2jarzynski}) to derive the classical Jarzynski relation, by again making use of the energy translation invariance.
+Since we have re-derived the classical Crooks relation, we do also more or less automatically obtain the classical Jarzynski equality $\langle e^{-\beta W}\rangle = Z(H^f)/Z(H^i)$ \cite{Jarzynski97}.
+This can be done via the `standard' derivation $\sum_{w}e^{-\beta w}Z(H^i)P_{+}(w) = \sum_{w}Z(H^f)P_{-}(-w) = Z(H^f)$, where the first equality is due to the Crooks relation (\ref{odsodsod}).
+One can alternatively use the fact that $\mathcal{R}_{+}(\hat{1}_E) = \hat{1}_E$ (by Lemma \ref{FpmRpmUnital}) and use the quantum Jarzynski equality (\ref{eq2jarzynski}) to derive the classical Jarzynski relation by again making use of the decoupling of the diagonals, and the energy translation invariance.

-\subsection{$F_{-}\mapsto F^{\ominus}_{-}$ as a generalization of $P_{-}(w)\mapsto P_{-}(-w)$}
+\subsection{$\mathcal{F}_{-}\mapsto \mathcal{F}^{\ominus}_{-}$ as a generalization of $P_{-}(w)\mapsto P_{-}(-w)$}